 - An ‘In-and-Out‘ option for those not able to traverse the whole trail but who want a taste of The Old Ghost Road and who want to stay in one of the first huts from either end of the trail (and return back out the same way); and

 - A ‘Day-User‘ option so that those who experience The Old Ghost Road in a day – whether in part or full – can also contribute to maintenance and upkeep.

 For ‘Through-Users‘, there are three different pricing levels depending on whether you wish to stay in a private summer sleepout, a communal hut bunk, or tent site.
 Each accommodation option for Through-Users has the following fee associated with it:

-For ‘In-and-Out Users‘, there are three different pricing levels depending on whether you wish to stay in a private summer sleepout, a communal hut bunk, or tent site at either of the Lyell Saddle, Specimen Point or Mokihinui Forks hut’s.
+For ‘In-and-Out Users‘, there are three different pricing levels depending on whether you wish to stay in a private summer sleepout, a communal hut bunk, or tent site at either of the Lyell Saddle or Specimen Point.
 Each accommodation option for ‘In-and-Out Users‘ has the following fee associated with it: